dbsengineering/backend/README.md

 - Download this project.
 - Open with IntelliJ.
+- Open for exemple Wamp and create database name.
-- Change database name in resources/application.properties
+- Change database name in resources/application.properties.
-- Change "spring.jpa.hibernate.ddl-auto" parameter in "application.properties" if you want keep data
+- Change "spring.jpa.hibernate.ddl-auto" parameter in "resources/application.properties" to "update" if you want keep data.
 - Click on start.
-It's working
+It's working.
+- Beginin click on main-controller command in WEB UI [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).

-- Origin the "spring.jpa.hibernate.ddl-auto" paramter is on create-drop.
-You can create fictif data in MainController command
+- Origin the "spring.jpa.hibernate.ddl-auto" paramter in "resources/application.properties" is on create-drop.
+You can create fictif data in MainController command.

 ### Prerequisites

-to have data base sql and Maven installed.
-If not show the dependency in file
+To have data base sql and Maven installed.
+If not show the dependency in file.

 ### Installing